bhardwajRahul/telepresence/docs/faqs.md

-** Will Telepresence be able to ingest and intercept workloads running on a private cluster or cluster running within a virtual private cloud (VPC)?**
+** Will Telepresence be able to engage with workloads running on a private cluster or cluster running within a virtual private cloud (VPC)?**

 Yes, but it doesn't need to have a publicly accessible IP address.